danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ## Enter Stripe Test Clocks

 A colleague pointed me to Stripe's [Test Clocks](https://docs.stripe.com/billing/testing/test-clocks) feature (also called the Simulation API).
 Test Clocks let you create a sandbox where you can fast-forward time.
-You create a customer, give them a subscription, then advance the clock past the renewal date.
+You create a customer in the sandbox, give them a subscription, then advance the clock past the renewal date.
 Stripe simulates everything that would happen: the renewal attempt, the payment failure, the retries, the subscription cancellation.
 And it sends real webhooks for each event.

 This was exactly what I needed.

 ## The Stripe CLI

 Before getting into the test harness, it's worth mentioning the [Stripe CLI](https://docs.stripe.com/stripe-cli).
 This is a command-line tool that lets you interact with your Stripe account.
 Critically, when you run `stripe login`, you're authenticated against Stripe's **test mode** only.
 There's no risk of accidentally touching production data.
-You'll also need a Stripe test mode API key configured in your app — the `stripe` gem reads this to make API calls from the rake tasks.

 The CLI has a command that's essential for local webhook testing: